varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

    Varnish is distributed with many utility programs.
-   ``varnishtest`` is the script driven program that we use as testbed in this book.
+   ``varnishtest`` is the script driven program that we use main testbed in this book.
-   With ``varnishtest`` you can create mock-ups of clients and origin servers to interact with your Varnish installation.
+   With ``varnishtest`` you can create client mock-ups, fetch content from mock-up or real backends, interact with your actual Varnish configuration, and assert the expected behaviour.
    This is useful to simulate transactions and provoke a specific behavior.

-   You can use ``varnishtest`` when writing VCL code or VMODs.
+   You can use ``varnishtest`` when writing VCL code or developing VMODs.
    ``varnishtest`` is also useful to reproduce bugs when filing a bug report.

-   This section develops basic knowledge about ``varnishtest``, and you will learn more about it along the book.
+   This section develops basic knowledge about ``varnishtest``, and you will learn more about it throughout the book.
    Another way to learn how to create Varnish tests is by reading and running the ones included in Varnish Cache under ``bin/varnishtest/tests/``.
-   Further documentation of ``varnishtest`` is found in its man page ``man varnishtest``, README file ``bin/varnishtest/tests/README`` and https://www.varnish-cache.org/docs/trunk/reference/varnishtest.html.
+   Further documentation of ``varnishtest`` is found in its man page, README file ``bin/varnishtest/tests/README`` and https://www.varnish-cache.org/docs/trunk/reference/varnishtest.html.

    ``varnishtest`` has its own languate: the Varnish Test Case (VTC) language.
    This language is fairly simple to understand as we shall see next.